 The Ultimate Culinary Challenge

-We also wish to invite professional chefs from all ethnic and gender backgrounds to join in this celebration and entering one of the UKs longest running and most prestigious competition.
+We wish to invite professional chefs from all ethnic and gender backgrounds to join in this celebration by entering one of the UKs longest running and most prestigious competitions.

 There are no barriers to entry and celebrating our rich culture and culinary heritage is done best when reflected by the diversity within the hospitality industry.

 As we emerge from a difficult period for the food industry, we look forward to showcasing talent, welcoming chefs, and adding value and career opportunities to those who engage within the National Chef of the Year programme this year and into the next half century of this fantastic competition.

 Hear what our winners had to say...

 “Winning National Chef of the Year was crazy.
 The standard of dishes cooked in the final and level of chefs in the competition was unbelievable and so sometimes I still can’t believe I achieved it.
 This title was always something I wanted, and it just felt like the right time for me to go for it.
 Winning the competition in the 50th anniversary year just made it extra special and even more so that it was ten years since I won the young chef title.
 It’s a fantastic competition to be part of and I’m looking forward to seeing what opportunities it brings.”